 Be sure to choose a PDF creator that makes links clickable, so you can lead people back to your site, other helpful sites, and affiliate products that you place throughout.

-Blogging Business Ideas: Fun and Interesting Niche Blog
+Blogging Business Ideas: Popular and Interesting Niche Blog

 Thinking that a blog will be the way to go for you?